4o4hasfound/CPound-language/README.md

 + Scope

 **Line** defines how many line a variable can exist
+You can custom both forward and backward line count
 (negative value will be auto convert to positive value)
 Default to **1.7976931348623158e+308**, but CPound don't encourage anything more than **10^17**
 ```java